In case you need to check just one item (a file or a folder), right-click it and then click Scan with Malwarebytes Anti-Malware.

 Windows Vista and 7 users can open Start menu, type "malware" into Search box and click Malwarebytes Anti-Malware.

-Windows 8 users should press Windows Key to open Start screen, scroll to the end of Apps list and click Malwarebytes Anti-Malware.
+Windows 8 and 8.1 users should press Windows Key+Q to open Apps search/Search everywhere, type "malware" and click Malwarebytes Anti-Malware.

 Before scanning it would be wise to update malware definitions first - just in case your computer is infected with some new malware.
 Malware database is updated several times a day, so updating guarantees best detection rate.